delphix/mysqllinux/docs/docs/Linking/Manual_Ingestion_Mode.md

 Once the dSource creation is successful, the <span class="code_title">*Timeflow*</span> tab should show the initial snapshot.

+### Info
+While ingesting the data for Manual Backup Ingestion, make sure to ingest the data on the MySQL instance which has been created as a part of dSource creation.

 Done, What's Next?
 ----------------
 Alright, we have created a MySQL dSource.
 Next step - Provision a VDB.